MinhThuLeHelen/CS305_exercise3/README.md

 ## **REFLECTION**
 **1. How did writing tests first help (or slow down) your development?**

-Initially, writing a test before implementing the actual validation methods slowed us down since we would need to test case by case and make our code better at the end.
+Initially, writing a test before implementing the actual validation methods slowed us down since we would need to test case by case and make our code better in the end.
 It required us to think ahead and carefully consider the requirements that we need for each method before writing any implementation code.
 However, once we got the hang of the process, it became more intuitive and actually helped us catch bugs/errors earlier than the other approach.

 <br>